3.5 Traineeships and apprenticeships

 Official guidelines on traineeships and apprenticeships

 Finland has a legal basis for apprenticeship training.
-The Act on Vocational Education and Training (2017) states that an authorisation to provide education may specify the right to provide any qualification included in the qualification structure and the advanced or supplementary vocational education in the form of apprenticeship training.
+The Act on Vocational Education and Training (in Finnish) (2017) states that an authorisation to provide education may specify the right to provide any qualification included in the qualification structure and the advanced or supplementary vocational education in the form of apprenticeship training.

 As described in Key figures on apprenticeship training in Finland (2016) by the Finnish National Agency of Education, the provision of apprenticeship training is based on an authorisation to provide education, which is granted by the Ministry of Education and Culture.
 The training provider is responsible for the administration of apprenticeship training and the monitoring of apprenticeships.
 The training provider is also responsible for, among other things, assessing the suitability of the placement workplace, the identification and recognition of the student’s prior education, approving the apprenticeship agreement, drafting the student’s personal study plan, paying training compensation to employers, paying student financial aid and making arrangements for competence-based qualifications.
 For more information, see for example the Cedefop European Database on Apprenticeship Schemes (reference year 2019) of the European Commission.